-- Collaborating with the governors and headteacher,, as part of the SLT, to determine the strategic development of the SEND policy and provision in the Federation. - Working with the relevant governors and the headteacher to ensure that the Federation meets its responsibilities under the Equality Act 2010, regarding reasonable adjustments and access arrangements.

-- The day-to-day operation and implementation of the SEND policy. - Coordinating the specific provision made to support individual pupils with SEND, including those with EHC plans. - Liaising with the relevant, designated teacher where an LAC has SEND. - Advising on a graduated approach to providing SEND support. - Advising on the deployment of the Federation's delegated budget and other resources to meet pupils' needs effectively. - Liaising with the parents of pupils with SEND. - Liaising with early years providers, other Federations, educational psychologists, health and social care professionals, and independent or voluntary bodies, as required. - Being a key point of contact for external agencies, especially the LA and LA support services. - Liaising with the potential future providers of education to ensure that pupils and their parents are informed about the options, and a smooth transition is planned. - Drawing up a one-page profile of a pupil with SEND. - Providing professional guidance to colleagues and working closely with staff members, parents and other agencies, including SEND charities. - Being familiar with the provision in the Local Offer and being able to work with professionals who are providing a supporting role to the family. - Ensuring, as far as possible, that pupils with SEND take part in activities run by the Federation, together with those who do not have SEND. - Ensuring that the Federation keeps the records of all pupils with SEND upto-date, in line with the Federation's Data Protection Policy. - Informing the parents of pupils with SEND, who do not have an EHC plan, that SEND provision is being made. - In collaboration with the headteacher, identifying any patterns in the identification of SEND within the Federation and comparing these with national data. - Participating in training and CPD opportunities, some of which emphasise mental health to a greater extent. - Providing training to relevant class teachers. - Supporting teachers in the further assessment of a pupil's particular strengths and weaknesses, and advising on effective implementation of support. - 6.4.
-Class Teachers will be responsible for: - Planning and reviewing support for pupils with SEND on a graduated basis, in collaboration with parents, the SENCO and, where appropriate, the pupils themselves. - Setting high expectations for every pupil and aim to teach them the full curriculum, whatever their prior attainment. - Planning lessons to address potential areas of difficulty to ensure that there are no barriers to every pupil achieving. - Ensuring every pupil with SEND is able to study the full national curriculum.
+- Collaborating with the governors and headteacher,, as part of the SLT, to determine the strategic development of the SEND policy and provision in the School. - Working with the relevant governors and the headteacher to ensure that the School meets its responsibilities under the Equality Act 2010, regarding reasonable adjustments and access arrangements. - The day-to-day operation and implementation of the SEND policy. - Coordinating the specific provision made to support individual pupils with SEND, including those with EHC plans. - Liaising with the relevant, designated teacher where an LAC has SEND. - Advising on a graduated approach to providing SEND support. - Advising on the deployment of the School's delegated budget and other resources to meet pupils' needs effectively. - Liaising with the parents of pupils with SEND. - Liaising with early years providers, other Schools, educational psychologists, health and social care professionals, and independent or voluntary bodies, as required. - Being a key point of contact for external agencies, especially the LA and LA support services. - Liaising with the potential future providers of education to ensure that pupils and their parents are informed about the options, and a smooth transition is planned. - Drawing up a one-page profile of a pupil with SEND. - Providing professional guidance to colleagues and working closely with staff members, parents and other agencies, including SEND charities. - Being familiar with the provision in the Local Offer and being able to work with professionals who are providing a supporting role to the family. - Ensuring, as far as possible, that pupils with SEND take part in activities run by the School, together with those who do not have SEND.

-- Being accountable for the progress and development of the pupils in their class. - Being aware of the needs, outcomes sought, and support provided to any pupils with SEND they are working with. - Keeping the relevant figures of authority up-to-date with any changes in behaviour, academic developments and causes of concern.
+- Ensuring that the School keeps the records of all pupils with SEND up-to-date, in line with the School's Data Protection Policy. - Informing the parents of pupils with SEND, who do not have an EHC plan, that SEND provision is being made. - In collaboration with the headteacher, identifying any patterns in the identification of SEND within the School and comparing these with national data. - Participating in training and CPD opportunities, some of which emphasise mental health to a greater extent. - Providing training to relevant class teachers. - Supporting teachers in the further assessment of a pupil's particular strengths and weaknesses, and advising on effective implementation of support.
+Teachers will be responsible for: - Planning and reviewing support for pupils with SEND on a graduated basis, in collaboration with parents, the SENCO and, where appropriate, the pupils themselves. - Setting high expectations for every pupil and aiming to teach them the full curriculum, whatever their prior attainment. - Planning lessons to address potential areas of difficulty to ensure that there are no barriers to every pupil achieving. - Ensuring every pupil with SEND is able to study the full national curriculum. - Being accountable for the progress and development of the pupils in their class. - Being aware of the needs, outcomes sought, and support provided to any pupils with SEND they are working with. - Understanding and implementing strategies to identify and support vulnerable pupils with the support of the SENCO. - Keeping the relevant figures of authority up-to-date with any changes in behaviour, academic developments and causes of concern.
+The relevant figures of authority include the headteacher.